GustavFluur/PP1_Business-Website/docs/README.md

 - Thus makes it convenient and a reminder for user what website they are using thanks to logo and the background image.
 Where awarness of brand is getting repeated.

-- The feature support and guide the user to easily navigate themselves across the website.
-It’s perfectly suitable for all mobile devices and not only desktops which go align among people’s smartphone usage.
+- The feature supports and guide the user to easily navigate themselves across the website.
+It’s perfectly suitable for all mobile devices and not only desktops which go align among people’s smartphone usage but also it makes it flexible.